TITLE Testing Technician

 10. Coordinates and signs contracts for testing programs in consultation with the immediate supervisor.

-13. Provides for the continuity and operation of the Counseling and Testing Center by performing other tasks as required by the Director.
+13. Provides for the continuity and operation of the Testing Center by performing other tasks as required by the Dean.

-The Testing Technician provides supervision in the area of standardized testing for the staff and graduate assistants in the Counseling and Testing Center, as well as for the independent contractor testing staff.
-The Testing Technician is supervised by the Director of the Counseling and Testing Center.
+The Testing Technician provides supervision in the area of standardized testing for Testing Center, as well as for the independent contractor testing staff.
+The Testing Technician is supervised by the Dean, Library Services.

 OFFICE OF HUMAN RESOURCES